melezhik/swat/README.md

     # port will be set 80 unless it's not set somewhere else
     port=${port:=80} # in a ~/swat.ini

+# Response processors

+Response processors are custom scripts to modify content returned from server _before_ invoking a validation process.

 # Hooks

 Hooks are extension points to hack into swat runtime phase.
 It's just files with perl code gets executed in the beginning of swat story.